regmtait/regmtait.co.uk/_projects/cloud2-website.md

 With the design complete—and much of the copy ready—we switched to the <abbr title="content management system">CMS</abbr>.
 I suggested [ExpressionEngine](https://expressionengine.com/ 'ExpressionEngine CMS') due to its flexibility and security—the best in it's class.

 Jekyll uses the [Liquid templating language](https://shopify.github.io/liquid/ 'Liquid templating language from Shopify'), which is similar to ExpressionEngine's templating system, so it was simple to jump to <abbr title="ExpressionEngine">EE</abbr> at a relatively late stage in the project.
-I kept the build lightweight with minimal reliance on plug-ins.

 This was my first build with the new ExpressionEngine 3.
 I'm more of a <a href="https://jamstack.org/" title="What's the JAMStack?">JAMStack</a> fan these days but enjoyed working with ExpressionEngine after some time away.